Will what happened at Georgetown Prep stay there?

 One of the most vivid descriptions of the social environment surrounding Georgetown Prep in the 1980s comes from another graduate — someone who, according to Ford’s account, was in the bedroom that night.
 She claims Kavanaugh’s classmate, Mark Judge, watched the attack; she says she only got away when Judge jumped on top of them, toppling them over.

-Judge, a writer who has authored memoirs and written for conservative publications such as the Daily Caller, says he doesn’t remember any such party.
+Judge, a writer who has authored memoirs and written for conservative publications, says he doesn’t remember any such party.

 But his writings make it abundantly clear that heavy drinking was a routine part of the social fabric.
 In one of his works, he describes Georgetown Prep as “positively swimming in alcohol.”